vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the PUT Object API call to send data to an S3 bucket.
 Use an event notification to invoke a Lambda function to publish data to CloudWatch.
 - [ ] Publish the metric data to an Amazon Kinesis Stream using a PutRecord API call.
 Subscribe a Lambda function that publishes data to CloudWatch.
 - [ ] Use the CloudWatch PutMetricData API call to submit a custom metric to CloudWatch.
 Provide the required credentials to enable the API call.
-- [ ] Use the CloudWatch PutMetricData API call to submit a custom metric to CloudWatch.
+- [x] Use the CloudWatch PutMetricData API call to submit a custom metric to CloudWatch.
 Launch the EC2 instance with the required IAM role to enable the API call.

 **[⬆ Back to Top](#table-of-contents)**

 ### A Developer needs to design an application running on AWS that will be used to consume Amazon SQS messages that range from 1 KB up to 1GB in size.
 How should the Amazon SQS messages be managed?

 - [ ] Use Amazon S3 and the Amazon SQS CLI.
-- [ ] Use Amazon S3 and the Amazon SQS Extended Client Library for Java.
+- [x] Use Amazon S3 and the Amazon SQS Extended Client Library for Java.(To handle SQS messages larger than 256 KB, 🔄 Use Amazon S3 for payload storage
+   🧠 Use the Amazon SQS Extended Client Library for Java to manage message references and simplify logic.)
 - [ ] Use Amazon EBS and the Amazon SQS CLI.
 - [ ] Use Amazon EFS and the Amazon SQS CLI.